Demon Slayer: Kimetsu no Yaiba (TV series): Popularity and cultural impact

 In January 2021, Gundam franchise's creator Yoshiyuki Tomino discussed his thoughts on the series in an interview, where he said that he initially felt jealous of how the series attracted "such a dedicated and talented staff", and said: "The voice actors are great, the composer of the song that everyone knows is great.
 So many talented people showed up!
-In that sense, what I felt surpassed envy, and I started thinking, 'Man, those guys sure are something!'".
+In that sense, what I felt surpassed envy, and I started thinking, 'Man, those guys sure are something!.
 Nevertheless, Tomino called the series cultural success a coincidence, explaining: "I don't think that Demon Slayer is a calculated or contrived work.
 I think that its assemblage was quite a coincidence", adding that in the anime industry people often get chosen for a job because they "just happened to be there" or their schedules "happened to align at the right time" and that it is rare for people with exactly the ideal talents or innate qualities to get chosen.

 Former prime minister of Japan Yoshihide Suga quoted the series at a House of Representatives Budget Committee in the National Diet in November 2020.
-Former prime minster, Fumio Kishida, has remarked that he was a fan of the series, pledging that he would improve the conditions in the anime and manga industry.
+Former prime minister Fumio Kishida has remarked that he was a fan of the series, pledging that he would improve the conditions in the anime and manga industry.
 Several politicians even used motifs and patterns from the series in their campaigns in 2021.